Change up your pull-up game to break through upper-body strength barriers. Try these four variations on the classic pull-up.

 While simply climbing a few days per week will build a moderate level of pulling strength and endurance, use of more target training techniques will provide beneficial gains so that the pulling muscles will never limit you on the rock.
 Toward this end, let’s examine four variations on the common Pull-Up to spice up your workouts—the first two exercises develop pull-muscle strength, while the last two train strength-endurance.

-Exercise #2 is the Uneven-Grip Pull-Up (or Chin-up).
-This is an excellent exercise for developing high-end strength and the ability to lock-off on one arm.
-This exercise requires a setup that offsets one hand 18 to 24 inches lower than the other.
-You can loop a sling over a pull-up bar or extend one of a pair of free-floating Pump Rocks.
-Begin with your hands offset vertically by about 18 inches, gripping with your upper palm facing you (chin-up style, which is a bit easier) or palm facing away (harder).
-Begin pulling with a focus on pulling hardest with the higher hand.
-As you ascend to the height of the lower hand, begin pushing downward to aid further upward motion.
+This is an excellent exercise for developing high-end strength, as well as the ability to lock-off on one arm.
+You’ll need to offset one hand 18 to 24 inches lower than the other.
+The easiest way to do this is by looping a sling over a pull-up bar.
+Begin with your hands offset vertically in this way, gripping with your upper palm either facing you (chin-up style, which is a bit easier) or palm facing away (harder).
+Pull with a focus on putting most of your weight into the higher hand.
+As you reach the height of the lower hand, start pushing downward on that side.
 Continue to pull up with the high hand until it is drawn in tight against the front of your shoulder.
 Lower yourself to the starting position to a two-second count, then immediately begin the next repetition.
-Continue in this manner until you can no longer pull up the whole way with your high hand.
-Rest for a minute or two, and then switch hands to train the opposite side.
-Perform two or three sets on each side with the goal of three to six repetitions per set.
-Increase the vertical distance between your hands if you can do more than six reps; decrease the distance if you cannot do at least three repetitions.

-Exercise #4 is the infamous Frenchie.
-It’s been more than 20 years since I first coined the name “Frenchies” and popularized this exercise in my first book Flash Training.
-This unique exercise incorporates isometric contractions within the range of motion of a pull-up, making this perhaps the best pull-muscle endurance exercise for climbers.
-They are inherently painful due to the acidosis that develops in the large muscles of your back and arms.
-The payoffs are significant and obvious, however, both in terms of more lock-off endurance on the rock and a marked increase in pull-up ability.
-Here are the details on this uniquely effective modified pull-up.
+It’s been more than 20 years since I first coined the name “Frenchies” in my first book, Flash Training.
+This unique exercise adds isometric contractions to the pull-up movement, making this perhaps the best pull-muscle endurance exercise for climbers.
+They’re inherently uncomfortable due to the acidosis that develops in the large muscles of your back and arms.
+But you’ll reap the benefits in terms of both better lock-off endurance on the rock and a marked increase in pull-up ability.

-Using a pull-up bar or the bucket holds of a fingerboard (palms facing away, of course), pull up to the top position and lock off with your hands against your chest for a four-second count.
-Subvocalize one thousand one, one thousand two, and so on, so that you don’t cheat on the four-second lock-off.
-Lower yourself to the bottom, straight-armed position, and they again pull up to the top position, but this time lower yourself halfway and lock-off you’re your elbow belt at a 90-degree angle (shown in photo).
+Grip a pull-up bar or the bucket holds off a fingerboard with palms facing out.
+Pull up to the top position and lock off with your hands against your chest for a four-second count.
+Lower yourself to a straight-armed position, and then pull up to the top position again.
+This time, lower yourself only halfway and lock-off at a 90-degree angle (as shown in the photo here).
 Hold this position statically for a slow, four-second count, then lower yourself to the bottom.
-Pull up a third time, but this time lower yourself about two-thirds of the way (with an elbow angle of 120 degrees) to perform another static, four-second lock-off.
+Pull up a third time, and lower yourself a little further—about two-thirds of the way with an elbow angle of 120 degrees.
+Hold here for another static, four-second lock-off.
 Lower to the bottom position and you will have completed one full cycle.
-But don’t stop!